marcosvdotcom/IdahoHistories/pages/about.md

 {% include feature/image.html objectid="coll002" width="75" %}
 <br>

-Context Given: “Description: Postcard of a woman and child on horseback.
+Context Given: “Postcard of a woman and child on horseback.
 Full blood Nez Perce Indians mounted on an Appaloosa horse, with authentic trappings of late era.”

 This item comes from a postcard collection which has the following description:

 “A digital collection of over 800 historical Northwest postcards from the historical photograph collections of the University of Idaho Library's Special Collections & Archives.
 The postcards range in date from the 1890s to the 1980s.”
 <br>

 Expanded Context:

 This postcard shows a Nez Perce woman and her child on an Appaloosa Horse.
 Everyone shown, including the horse, wears full regalia, which includes many culturally significant designs and motifs.
 The woman shown wears a traditional Nez Perce basket hat, which is a signature style of woven hat made by the Nez Perce, as well as the other Columbia Plateau Tribes.
 The baby is shown swaddled in a traditional style baby board, with intricate beadwork and detailing on the headboard.